albamvv/learning/README.md

 # Base LLM vs Fine TUned LLM

 ## 📌 Project Overview

+### 1️⃣ Base_LLM_vs_Fine_Tuned_LLM
 In this case study, the student is asked to implement a pre-trained base model (T5 is recommended) and compare it with the same model after applying fine-tuning (Flan-T5 is recommended).
+### 2️⃣ Instruction_Fine_tuning_LLM_Base
+In this case study, the student is proposed to perform a fine-tuning instruction on the LLM Flan-T5-small in order to be able to summarize newspaper articles in Spanish.

 ## 🛠️ Installation